mavlink/mavlink-devguide/en/services/battery.md

 On a single-battery system these usually provide the same information as the `BATTERY_STATUS` message.

 On multi-battery systems the values are not standardised, and depend on the flight stack and/or flight stack configuration.
-For example, a system may report the same information as the `BATTERY_STATUS`, allow the user to configure which battery is reported (i.e. with a parameter), report the battery with the lowest remaining capacity.
+For example, a system may report the same information as the first `BATTERY_STATUS`, allow the user to configure which battery is reported (i.e. with a parameter), report the battery with the lowest remaining capacity.

 > **Note** GCS should not rely on the value of `SYS_STATUS`.
   However it cannot be removed because it is used for battery reporting on many legacy systems (e.g. On-screen displays).